Archaeology Travel Guide Berlin

 Berlin is generally accepted to have been founded in 1237.
 Frederick I (1688 – 1713) was the first in a long line of rulers from the Hohenzollern royal family to rule the area, and declared himself the first king of Prussia in 1701.
 Kings from this family ruled in Berlin until 1918, first as electors of Brandenburg then as kings of Prussia and finally as German emperors.
 This is the royal dynasty largely responsible for the Prussian castles and palaces in and around Berlin (including Potsdam), as well as the museums on Museumsinsel.

-What's On in Berlin 2023
+What's On in Berlin 2024

-Christmas Markets, from 27 November
+Berlin Christmas Markets,

 Find Places to Visit in Berlin